weese/dosbian/README.md

  - increase resources to e.g. 8 CPUs
  - enable Experimental Features -> Enable VirtuoFS accelerated directory sharing

-Then create the requried docker images with:
+Then create the requried docker image with:

 ```
 make docker-build
 ```

-and after that build the images with
+and after that build the Dosbian image with

 ```
-make all
+make
 ```

 The final image will be written into the folder `images` and is has a filename that includes a recent UTC date